This portable bidet is the iPod Nano of butts

 It’s no secret that Americans have a damaging addiction to toilet paper.
 While bidets are common around the world, we continue to wipe our butts with softened trees.
 That’s 50 pounds of paper per person every year that taxes our sewer system.
 What’s more, it’s not nearly as hygienic to wipe as it is to rinse with water.

 Sonny is a bidet that’s designed to win over the hearts, and rears, of America.
-It’s on Kickstarter now starting at $79.
+It’s on Indiegogo now starting at $79.

 Designed by Box Clever, the celebrated design firm behind this low-flow, high-class shower, it’s an anodized aluminum tube with a similar, metallic sheen of an old iPod Nano.
 It’s portable, with a rechargeable battery that lasts up to three weeks.
 It’s just that instead of blasting music into your ears, it blasts water into your butt.
 (The water is stored in a cartridge you refill with each use.)